gilles-didier/DateBDS/src/README.txt

 Two software are provided
  - 'dist'
-	compute the divergence time distributions of a phylogenetic tree under the birth-death-sample model.
+	compute the divergence time distributions of a phylogenetic tree under the birth-death-sampling model.
  - 'samp'
-	sample the divergence times of a phylogenetic tree under the birth-death-sample model.
+	sample the divergence times of a phylogenetic tree under the birth-death-sampling model.

 type
 	> make all